dimitriye98/cmpe180b/database_test.md

 ## TRANSACTIONS
 - Test case: inserting customers with the same ID twice, and then rolling back the entire transaction
   - Expected: No change reflected in the database
+  - Result: Table Rolled back
 ```SQL
 START TRANSACTION;
 INSERT INTO Customers (Customer_ID, Name, Address)